Select Page

 Fiestas Bizkaia verano 23

 The Madalenas are an absolute reference in the Basque Country’s festivity calendar.
 Every 22nd July Bermeo, Mundaka and Elantxobe celebrate the tradition that certifies that the Island of Izaro belongs to Bermeo.
-The fiesta, at sea and in each one of the three ports, lasts 24 hours.
-As big as Sanfermines, with no bulls, but waves and buckets of water.
+The 24-hour fiesta takes place at sea and in each of the three ports.
+It is the Sanfermines of the sea, with waves and water buckets instead of bulls.

 In mid-August Gernika hosts its festivities.
 Spectacular games of cesta punta, oxen trials, stone-lifting and log- cutting, as well as concerts and other events light up the night in Gernika.